Solar power by country: Israel

 The Negev Desert is home to the Israeli solar research industry, in particular the National Solar Energy Center and the Arava Valley, which is the sunniest area of Israel.

-There is no oil on Israeli land and the country's tenuous relations with its oil-rich neighbors (see Arab–Israeli conflict) has made the search for a stable source of energy a national priority.
-So Israel has embraced solar energy.
+There is no oil on Israeli land and the country's tenuous relations with its oil-rich neighbors has made the search for a stable source of energy a national priority.
+Israel has consequently embraced solar energy.

 Israeli innovation and research has advanced solar technology to a degree that it is almost cost-competitive with fossil fuels.
-Its abundant sun made the country a natural location for the promising technology.
-The high amount of sunshine received by the Negev Desert every year has spurred an internationally renowned solar research and development industry, with Arnold Goldman (founder of Luz, Luz II and BrightSource Energy), Harry Tabor and David Faiman of the National Solar Energy Center its more prominent members.
-At the end of 2008 a feed-in tariff scheme was approved, which immediately put in motion the building of many residential and commercial solar energy power station projects.
+Its abundant sun made the country a natural location for the technology.
+The high amount of sunshine received by the Negev Desert every year has spurred its solar research and development industry, with Arnold Goldman (founder of Luz, Luz II and BrightSource Energy), Harry Tabor and David Faiman of the National Solar Energy Center.
+At the end of 2008, a feed-in tariff scheme was approved, which immediately put in motion the building of many residential and commercial solar energy power station projects.
 Luz and Bright Source R&D centers in Jerusalem pioneered industrial scale solar energy fields with initial installations in California's Mojave Desert.